-The major complexity here is that certificates need to be issues from multiple branch or root keys, and must be presented as a combined bundle to the end recipient.
-This isn't really that much more complicated than the Delegated Key Certificate Authority described above, but there is really very little point in planning something like this, as this is usually develops temporarily as a new CA is coming online.
+The major complexity here is that certificates need to be issued from multiple branch keys or root keys, and must be presented as a combined bundle to the end recipient.
+This isn't really that much more complicated than the Delegated Key Certificate Authority described above, but there is really very little point in planning something like this, as this is usually developed temporarily as a new CA is coming online.

 Our root key-pair will serve as the backbone of trust within our Certificate Authority.
 This is our planned schedule for the naming and use of our root key-pair:

 According to the appropriate key size section in our previous article, an RSA key of approximately 1536-bit could be compromised by 2040.
 A minimum RSA key-size of 3072-bit is recommended to ensure adequate security through 2040.
 Due to the relative immaturity of attacks on ECDSA cryptosystems as well as its performance characteristics, we opt for using a 384-bit ECDSA root key-pair (instead of the 3072-bit RSA comparable 256-bit key-pair).